Ephenia/Pokeclicker-Scripts/README.md

 <strong>• 1st Input Field</strong> - Here you can enter a money value as to when Small Restores should stop Auto Buying.
 This will help you not drain your money and help manage it.<br>
 <strong>• 2nd Input Field</strong> - This is basically an Auto Skipper.
 You can enter a minimum value here as to how many items that you would like to look for in new layers.
 If there are fewer items in a layer than your desired input then the layer will be skipped (if you have any skips available).

 Some other features and things to take note of the Auto Miner is that Small Restores won't be bought while you have a shop open, this is intentional.
 Also, after you have completed and dug out a layer, every item that's dug up that would give you Diamonds is sold automatically.
+This will be changed to an option later on.

 ```diff
 - Note: the Auto Miner runs every 1 second.